Mini BLT Quinoa Cups are the perfect bite-sized gluten-free snack, breakfast, lunch, or dinner recipe! Quick, easy, and full of protein.

-Based on one of my most popular recipes here on IGE to date, Mini Ham & Cheese Quinoa Cups, Mini BLT Quinoa Cups combine cooked quinoa with salty bacon, chewy spinach, fresh tomato, and melty cheese, in an irresistible twist on the classic BLT sandwich.
-Plus, check out their sweet, mini size – squee!
+Based on one of my most popular recipes to date, Mini Ham & Cheese Quinoa Cups, Mini BLT Quinoa Cups combine protein-packed, cooked quinoa with bacon, spinach, fresh tomato, and cheese, for an irresistible twist on the classic BLT sandwich.

-Next stir in 2 cups cooked quinoa.
 To get 2 cups cooked quinoa, rinse 3/4 cup dry quinoa very well in a fine mesh strainer, then simmer in 1-1/2 cups boiling chicken broth for 15 minutes, or until the broth has been absorbed.
-You could totally use water, but the chicken broth gives the quinoa even more great flavor.

 Smooth the tops with the back of a spoon, then bake at 350 degrees for 15-16 minutes, or until the tops are golden brown and bubbly.

-Let the quinoa cups cool for five minutes then pop them out with a spoon and place them on a cooling rack.
+Let the quinoa cups cool for five minutes then pop them out with a spoon and place them onto a cooling rack.
 You may need to run a knife around the outside of some of them before popping out, FYI.

 Good hot, cold, or room temp – you do not want to wait to bake these!